rit-spex/hab-cv/reports/HAB4 Post Flight Report/report_wuap_postflight-hab4.md

 The primary objective of obtaining a large dataset of Earth-facing images was successful, but the quality of the dataset is much worse than anticipated.
 The dataset was expected to be equivalent to video at 60 frames per second.
-While duplicate frames (FramReader sampling faster than the video stream updates) and skipped frames (FrameReader sampling slower than the video stream updates) were expected, the effective delta between real video frames was expected to remain at a constant rate.
+While duplicate frames (FrameReader sampling faster than the video stream updates) and skipped frames (FrameReader sampling slower than the video stream updates) were expected, the effective delta between real video frames was expected to remain at a constant rate.
 However, the observed images appear to show both of these issues happening at once.
 It appears that the cameras very slow video stream framerate of multiple seconds between video frames *and* a FrameReader sampling rate that was faster than the video stream framerate.
 This behavior was not observed pre-flight during software testing on the development boards in California.